Low-Energy Supernova Constraints on Millicharged Particles: Energy deposition

 where $K$ is the four-momentum of the exchanged photon, $k_D = 2\sqrt{\pi \alpha n_p/T}$ is the Debye scale, and $z = {k^2_D}/{2E_\chi^2}$.
 Since the mantle is colder than the SN core, for simplicity, we assume that protons are initially at rest; in this case, one has

 The energy deposited by a single $\chi$ particle in the mantle is given by

 where the distance traversed in the mantle is three light-seconds, and, for simplicity, we have taken the integral along the radial direction.
-For the proton number density and temperature of the SN mantle, we adopt the following profiles \cite{Chang:2016ntp,Raffelt:1996wa}:
+According to the Garching group's model SFHo-18.8 \cite{Bollig:2020xdr, CCSNarchive}, the mass inside the neutrinosphere is about the same as that of the collapsed neutron star.
+Thus only the energy deposited outside the neutrinosphere by MCPs is included in the calculation of the explosion energy.